Six Tips for Making Collection Calls that Get Results

 Collector: I understand that times are difficult.
 Can I set you up on a payment plan, or can you make at least a partial payment today?

 Customer: I don't have a copy of the invoice.

 Collector: I'll fax the invoice over right now.
 Will you be mailing the check today?

 Arm Yourself with the Facts

 Before you pick up the phone, It's critical that you have all the specifics of the debt you’re calling about.
 Having the facts in front of you keeps you in control.
 You don't want the conversation to get derailed by a question you can't answer.
-Many debtors know how to use this to their advantage.
+Many customers know how to use this to their advantage.
 Suddenly they can't discuss payment on their account without details you don't have and they don't "have in front of them" either.
 So, the call is over.

-If you hear yourself saying, "I'll have to get back to you on that," you've just given the debtor an extension without a commitment to pay – and you'll have to start from square one with him when you call back.
+If you hear yourself saying, "I'll have to get back to you on that," you've just given the customer an extension without a commitment to pay – and you'll have to start from square one with him when you call back.